 Cherish your status as “eternal lovers, not just friends”.

 I already talked about this before.

 According to Wiki, “To throw someone under the bus is an idiomatic phrase meaning to sacrifice a friend for selfish reasons”.
 Maybe it’s because I’m a divorce attorney, but I sure hear a lot of “throwing under the bus” about husbands and wives.
 Even I have done it!

 Remember, you and your spouse are on the same team.
 If you are badmouthing your husband, you are defecating on your marriage.
 (I was going to say, “desecrating”, but really, it’s more like pooping on your marriage than making it unholy).

 AND, if you are in a custody battle, it is case-suicide to badmouth the other side!!!!!
 In family court, Mother Theresa does not marry Hitler!!
 NO NO NO. Do NOT throw your spouse under the bus.

-Fight fight fight, like gay people do!!!
+Fight fight fight!
 Marriage is a RIGHT, and to be cherished.

 And that, folks, concludes marriage advice, part 2, from your favorite divorce lawyer.